Pilot Award FAQ

 Title of the funding opportunity

-A: If partners do not already have an NIH bioksetch, we will create it for them.
+If partners do not already have an NIH bioksetch, we will create it for them.
 Please send their CV to dev@midwestdcfar.org.
 Partners will need to set up an NIH eRA Commons ID to include in their biosketch, and their organizations must be registered in SAM.

-A: We encourage you to use our pilot funding mechanism to gather pilot data for NIH grants.
+We encourage you to use our pilot funding mechanism to gather pilot data for NIH grants.
 Please make sure to include how the pilot funding will support an external opportunity.
 However, the Significance and Approach should focus on the pilot award.

-A: Please only include direct costs in your budget and budget justification.
+Please only include direct costs in your budget and budget justification.
 Additionally, the following items are not allowable: General Automobile and Employee Liability Insurance (GAEL), administrative support, and patient care.
 Salary requested for the PI and all project personnel should be well-justified with respect to project activities and the time necessary to complete them.
 For all personnel, clearly identify any discrepancies between the actual effort (i.e. real percent time) the individual will contribute to the project, versus the amount of salary effort they are requesting.
 This is particularly important for personnel/PI's who expect to contribute project effort with little or no salary, such as those whose salary is above the NIH base salary cap.

 Clearly and fully justify all costs including benefit rates and indirect costs.
-If the proposed study is closely related or a sub-study of existing funded research listed in the applicant’s bio sketch, clarify the relationship between the two projects and confirm that there is no overlap in funding.
+If the proposed study is closely related or a sub-study of existing funded research listed in the applicant’s biosketch, clarify the relationship between the two projects and confirm that there is no overlap in funding.

-A: Letters of support are highly encouraged, but not required.
+Letters of support are highly encouraged, but not required.

-A: Letters of support should show general endorsement for the project from a mentor, department chair, colleague, etc. It should detail:
+Letters of support should show general endorsement for the project from a mentor, department chair, colleague, etc. It should detail:

 Their relationship to you